ksflow/ksflow/docs/kafka-topics.md

 To accommodate this, each KafkaTopic will result in an actual topic name of `<namespace>.<name>` in Kafka.
 The above example will therefore create a topic named "my-ns.my-topic".

-Both the KafkaTopic name and namespace must conform to [RFC 1035](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#rfc-1035-label-names).
+The KafkaTopic name must conform to [RFC 1035](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#rfc-1035-label-names).